Frank Arnesen

-Frank Arnesen (born 30 September 1956) is a Danish former footballer and sporting director at Dutch football club Feyenoord.
-Arnesen was the director of football at English football clubs Tottenham Hotspur and Chelsea, and was sporting director at Hamburger SV, Metalist Kharkiv and PAOK.
+Frank Arnesen (born 30 September 1956) is a Danish former footballer and football director.
+Arnesen was the director of football at English football clubs Tottenham Hotspur and Chelsea, and was sporting director at Hamburger SV, Metalist Kharkiv, PAOK and Feyenoord.

 As a player, he most notably played with Dutch clubs Ajax and PSV Eindhoven, winning the 1988 European Cup with PSV.
 Arnesen was capped 52 times and scored 14 goals for the Danish national team, and participated in the Euro 1984 and 1986 FIFA World Cup tournaments.

 Playing career

 Arnesen moved from his childhood club Fremad Amager, in the lower leagues of Danish football, to the big Dutch team Ajax in November/December 1975.
 At the time he was only 19, and made the move together with Fremad Amager teammate Søren Lerby, who was only 17.
 Arnesen got his debut with Ajax three or four months later, on 7 March 1976, in a 1–1 draw with Utrecht.
 It was also in his time at Ajax that Arnesen debuted for the Danish national team, in a 1977 friendly 1–0 loss against Sweden, in Malmö.
 In Arnesen's six seasons at Ajax, he won three Dutch Eredivisie championship titles in 1977, 1979, and 1980, and won the KNVB Cup in 1979, beating Twente 3–0 in the final.
 In 1978, 1980 and 1981, Ajax also reached the KNVB Cup finals, but lost.
 In 1980, Arnesen and Ajax reached the semi-final of the European Cup, before they were eliminated by English team Nottingham Forest, the European Cup winners in the 1978-1979 and 1979–1980 seasons (2–0 away loss, 1–0 home win, 31 goals for and eight goals against in the 1979-80 tournament).

 In the summer of 1981, Arnesen was bought by the Spanish football club Valencia, and two years later he went to Belgium to play for Anderlecht.
 In November 1985, Arnesen returned to the Netherlands to play for Ajax' rivals PSV Eindhoven.
 Here, he saw three extremely successful seasons, winning the Eredivisie three consecutive seasons (1986, 1987 and 1988), with fellow Danes Jan Heintze, Søren Lerby and Ivan Nielsen.
 Arnesen stopped his international career in 1987, after the Danish team qualified for the Euro 1988.
 In 1988, he won the KNVB Cup once more, and he was part of the PSV team that conquered the European Cup, though he did not play in the final match due to an injury.